In this article:

 If you also have a home to sell, it’s helpful to have one brokerage to help you with that as well.
 This way, you will have fewer points of contact to manage.

 In researching an agent’s qualifications, look at how many years of experience they have, the number and price range of the homes they have sold, and the cities or neighborhoods in which they specialize.
-You can refer to our list of questions to ask before signing an agreement.

 You can also ask for references or browse third-party review portals to see what past clients had to say.
 For example, Orchard has a Trustpilot page where customers can leave reviews.